 Resources available to those who have experienced Sexual Harassment (both immediately following an incident of Sexual Harassment and/or on an ongoing basis) are set forth in Exhibit A attached to this Policy.

 If you are in danger, call 911.

-Flagler College St Augustine: Office of Campus Safety and Security 170 Malaga Street (904) 819-6200 Flagler College Tallahassee: TCC Police Department TCC Main Campus, Center Building #9 (850) 201-6100

-For other contact information, please refer to Exhibit A at the end of this policy.
+Flagler College Office of Campus Safety and Security 170 Malaga Street (904) 819-6200 or other contact information, please refer to Exhibit A at the end of this policy.

 Non-Discrimination Statement